 What happens when you register your business?

 When your business is registered, the tax you receive is at the appropriate rate.
 Your registration can also protect your business ideas and brand, as well as avoid penalties.
 You can maintain the right insurance coverage for your employees and your business itself.
-Your business will have its own financial, bookkeeping, and legal responsibilities.
-Each business industry follows different regulatory requirements and legal obligations, so know what applies in your business type.
+Your business will have it’s own financial, bookkeeping, and legal responsibilities.
+Each business industry follows different regulatory requirements and legal obligations, so know what applies to your business type.

 Apply for an ABN before you register your business